 You can have hepatitis B and not know it.
 You may not have symptoms.
-If you do, they can make you feel like you have the flu.
-But as long as you have the virus, you can spread it to others.
+If you do, they can make you feel like you have influenza (flu).
+As long as you have the virus, you can spread it to others.

-It's caused by the hepatitis B virus.
-It is spread through contact with the blood and body fluids of an infected person.
+The condition is caused by the hepatitis B virus.
+It's spread through contact with blood and body fluids from an infected person.

 To avoid getting or spreading the virus to others:

-Most people who have chronic infection have no symptoms.
+Many people who have a chronic infection have no symptoms.